CBID2/100-Days-of-Open-Source/progress-tracker.md

 ## Day 40

 - **Project**: [Virtual Coffee/podcast transcriptions](https://github.com/Virtual-Coffee/podcast-transcripts#fixing-formatting-issues)
 - **Description**: This is a continuation of a pull request that I started on Day #25.
 Check out its [description section](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md#day-25) for more context.
-I decided to finish half of the beginning.
+I decided to finish improving the transcription.
-- **Tasks completed**: Revise the first part of the transcription.
+- **Tasks completed**: I managed to the first part of this document.
 - **Challenges faced**: At first, I struggled with finding the time snippets for each part of the episode's transcription.
 However, I decided to use OtterNotes as an aid and managed to finish half of the beginning quickly.
 - **Resources used**: [OtterNotes](https://chrome.google.com/webstore/detail/otterai-record-and-transc/bnmojkbbkkonlmlfgejehefjldooiedp)
 - **OpenSauced Highlight**: I decided to try something new a post an issue.
 Check out [my Highlight](https://insights.opensauced.pizza/feed/445) to learn more about it.